Causes of Neuropathy

-The first step in developing an effective treatment plan for neuropathy is identifying the type of neuropathy you have.
+The first step in developing an effective care plan for neuropathy is identifying the type of neuropathy you have.

 After obtaining your personal and family health history, we get many details from you about your current neuropathy symptoms.
 Then an examination will be performed.
 These items give us a lot of information about your condition.
 If needed, additional testing may also be ordered to further clarify your condition.
 Some examples of additional tests may include lab testing, NCV/EMG test (a measure of nerve and muscle function), evaluation of your blood vessels, or possibly an MRI.

-Once our providers have the above information we will assemble a treatment plan specifically for you.
+Once our providers have the above information we will assemble a care plan specifically for you.
 For example, if we have identified that the nerves in your feet and legs are damaged we focus treatment on the injured area of the nerve.
-If we identify a problem with your balance then we will address that with treatment.
+If we identify a problem with your balance then we will address that with treatment, too.
 Similarly, if we identify an injured disc in your lower back, then we will focus our treatment on the injured disc.

 Unfortunately, many patients suffering from neuropathy may have several different sources of nerve damage.
 For example, a diabetic patient may have nerve damage in their feet AND a herniated disc in their lower back causing nerve compression.
 The key to treating these more complicated situations is proper evaluation to identify ALL sources and then focusing treatment on each problem, i.e. treating both the nerves and the disc in this example.